Contents

 On the other hand, it can also happen with the usage of gonadotropins, which is usually given during the stimulation phase of your egg-freezing cycle.

 So the cause of OHSS may be different, depending on the case.
-But it’s almost, always detectable.
+But it’s almost always detectable.

-Yes, OHSS can occur during egg freezing.
 OHSS typically peaks around 5-10 days after an egg retrieval.

 This is because your egg-freezing cycle involves “stimulating” the ovaries to produce more eggs.
 Stimulation involves medications and hormonal triggers.